onsenmula/ILE_MPE/README.md

 The input of the file "power_PSS_example1.slx" is a  signal is the difference between the rotor angle of the Machine 1 and the Machine4.
-The input signal of the file "power_PSS_example2.slx" isis the active power from the bus B1 to B2.
+The input signal of the file "power_PSS_example2.slx" is the active power from the bus B1 to B2.